d2api/d2api.github.io/api-guide/idk.md

-### "i want to make something with the bungie API, but i'm not sure what"
+### "i want to make something with the Bungie API, but i'm not sure what"

 that's a normal feeling. wanting to use the cool toy but no goal yet.
 maybe [play around with the api](.)?